arun-kr-reddy/notes/cpp.md

   };

-  int enumValue = a;        // implicit conversion int enumValue = sFoo::a;  // error for conversion
+  int enumValue = a;        // implicit conversion int enumValue = Boo::a;   // error for conversion
   ```
 - **type alias:** similar to `typedef` but compatible with aggregates (like templates & arrays)
   local alias created if declared within function scope